22 Clever Ways I Increased Pageviews Per Visit On My Websites

 If you’re in a niche, such as real estate, recipes, photography, fashion, health, fitness, reviews, investing, gardening and many others, filtered search is a must-have feature for your site to increase page views per visitor AND to produce a lot of outstanding content quickly.

-This is my 2016 approach to niche websites.
-While common with e-commerce, it’s novel for niche content sites.
-In Niche Tycoon I provide a full batch of training videos showing you exactly how I set up these sites, including the software I use, how to plan them and when they’re the right set up for your niche.
+This is my 2017 niche site approach explained in my course Niche Tycoon.
+In Niche Tycoon, I provide a full batch of training videos showing you exactly how I set up these sites, including the software I use, how to plan them and when they’re the right set up for your niche.

 Recently I published a post about how I’m restructuring my bigger sites by organizing the big mass of content into silos as suggested by one of my favorite courses RankXL.
 I’m still working on it.
 It will take a while.